 To suspend update constraints using the Dataset Designer

 Open your dataset in the Dataset Designer.
-For more information, see How to: Open a Dataset in the Dataset Designer.
+For more information, see Walkthrough: Creating a dataset in the Dataset Designer.

 In the Properties window, set the EnforceConstraints property to